 Big Sewickley Creek Watershed | Rivers Conservation & Stewardship Plan

-The BSCW encompasses approximately 46-square miles across parts of 12 municipalities in three counties.
+The BSCW encompasses approximately 30-square miles across parts of 12 municipalities in three counties.
 Economy Borough (Beaver County) and Marshall Township (Allegheny County) have the largest percentage of land area in the watershed.
 The headwaters reach as far east as Bradford Woods and Cranberry.
 The main stem of the creek itself is considered the boundary between Allegheny and Beaver Counties for the majority of its course to its mouth at the Ohio River between Leetsdale and Ambridge.

+We welcome you to review a final version of the executive summary (link to come soon) or the full plan (link to come soon).
 You can find a map of the watershed below; please note that the map may take a while to load depending on your browser.